Colorado Springs Wrongful Death Lawyer

 Here’s something important to know: A wrongful death claim does not cover the deceased’s pain and suffering before death.
 For these damages, you’ll need what’s called a survival action.
 This separate legal action allows the estate to seek compensation for what your loved one endured before passing.
 Many families need to file both types of claims to ensure full compensation.

-Don’t worry if this seems complicated – an experienced wrongful death attorney at Boesen Law can guide you through the process and determine exactly which legal actions will best serve your family’s needs.
+Don’t worry if this seems complicated – an experienced Colorado Springs wrongful death law firm can guide you through the process and determine exactly which legal actions will best serve your family’s needs.
+Our attorneys are well-versed in combining these claims to pursue comprehensive recovery.

 How Is the Value of a Wrongful Death Case Determined?

 Unlike personal injury claims that focus on the victim’s medical costs and pain, wrongful death lawsuits evaluate the financial and emotional toll on surviving family members.
-The total settlement or verdict depends on several factors—including damages claimed, medical expenses, and funeral costs.
+The total settlement or verdict depends on several factors – including damages claimed, medical expenses, and funeral costs.
+Factors like the deceased’s age, income, career potential, health, and life expectancy are carefully assessed, often with input from financial experts.

 Contact us to schedule a free consultation where our attorneys will evaluate your case and provide straightforward legal advice.